charliemitchell/glad/README.md

 ## Console Mode
 run `glad console` or `glad c` for short and you will enter into console mode which is similar to Interactive mode, But does not bind to any port or require a file to run.
-If you are familiar with ruby, then this is similar to running the rails console.
+If you are familiar with Rails, then this is similar to running the Rails console.
 Just like running `glad serve -i` you will have console access to your app.
-But this will behave more similarly to the `glad run` command because your application will not bind to any port. <b>You can run</b> `glad console` <b>while</b> `glad serve` <b>is running!</b> You can also have multiple glad consoles open along with `glad run` jobs as well.
+But this will behave more similarly to the `glad run` command because your application will not bind to any port. <b>You can run</b> `glad console` <b>while</b> `glad serve` <b>is running!</b> You can also have multiple Glad consoles open along with `glad run` jobs as well.
 They all run independently of each other.

 ## Built In Validations
 Glad comes packaged with some built in validations for your models.

 We use Google's Caja *(the sanitize package)* as the default sanitizer.
-We have built in some really convienient transforms for you to use to help you reduce your time spent validating and transforming input.
+We have built in some really convienient transforms for you to use to help you reduce the time spent validating and transforming input.

 |setter| Input | Output|
 |---:|:---|:---|